 And whose spirit was not faithful to God.

 a.
-He established a testimony in Jacob, and appointed a law in Israel: Using poetic repetition for style and emphasis, Asaph described first one of the greatest of God’s wonderful works (Psalm 78:4) – the giving of God’s word to Israel.
+He established a testimony in Jacob, and appointed a law in Israel: Using poetic repetition for style and emphasis, Asaph began by describing one of the greatest of God’s wonderful works (Psalm 78:4) – the giving of God’s word to Israel.

 i.
 Centuries later the Apostle Paul would explain that one of the great advantages God gave to Israel was that He committed to them His word, the oracles of God (Romans 3:2).

 b.
-That they should make them know to their children: Then and now, God gives His word that it would be transmitted to following generations.
+That they should make them known to their children: Then and now, God gives His word so that it will be transmitted to following generations.
 In theory, the revelation of God’s word can perish or become utterly irrelevant if not passed on to the next generation.

 i.
 “Five generations appear to be mentioned above: 1.
 Fathers; 2.
 Their children; 3.
 The generation to come; 4.
 And their children; 5.
 And their children.
 They were never to lose sight of their history throughout all their generations.”
 (Clarke)

 d.
-That they may set their hope in God, and not forget the works of God: The goal of communicating to the next generation is so that they would learn to trust God for themselves, never forgetting His wonderful works.
+That they may set their hope in God, and not forget the works of God: The purpose of communicating to the next generation is that they would learn to trust God for themselves, never forgetting His wonderful works.

 e.
-But keep His commandments; and may not be like their fathers: To the Psalmist, losing trust in God and forgetting His works leads to disobedience.
-If the younger generation is well instructed they might be more obedient, avoiding many of the errors of their fathers.
+But keep His commandments; and may not be like their fathers: To the psalmist, losing trust in God and forgetting His works would lead to disobedience.
+If the younger generation is well instructed, they would be more likely to be obedient, avoiding many of the errors of their fathers.

 f.
 A stubborn and rebellious generation: Asaph described the sins of previous generations in Israel.
 They were stubborn and rebellious; they did not set their hearts aright, and their spirit was not faithful to God.
-These have some direct reference to action, but are more focused on heart and attitude.
+Asaph’s focus was on heart and attitude more than on action.

 3. (9-11) Preview and overview: losing the spiritual battle.